 Chocolate Cupcake Recipe:

-- Whisk together until the ingredients have combined, making sure all the chocolate is melted.
+- Whisk together until the ingredients are combined and all the chocolate is melted.
 The mixture might look a little separated, but it will come together once you add in the dry ingredients.

-- Fill cupcake liners 3/4 full and bake for about 18-19 minutes, or until a toothpick comes out with a few moist crumbs.
+- Fill the cupcake liners 2/3 full and bake for about 18-20 minutes, or until a toothpick comes out with a few moist crumbs.

-- Allow the cupcakes to cool for 5 minutes in the pan before moving them to a cooling rack to finish cooling.
+- Let the cupcakes cool for 5 minutes in the pan before moving them to a cooling rack to finish cooling.

 German Chocolate Cupcake (Caramel Pecan) Topping